AdviseWell/meeting-bot/controller/README.md

 1. **Pull Message**: Retrieves a message from GCP Pub/Sub queue
 2. **Join Meeting**: Calls the meeting-bot API to join the meeting
 3. **Monitor**: Checks meeting status every 10 seconds until completion
-4. **Convert**: Converts the recording to MP4 format and extracts AAC audio
+4. **Convert**: Converts the recording to MP4 format and extracts M4A audio
 5. **Upload**: Saves both files to Google Cloud Storage

 ## Architecture